INCF/HAWG-examples/MJ-proposal/README.md

 ## Fundamental principles:

  - The json format (and its corresponding data structure in code) should be well suited to programmers/developers rather than end-users, although it shouldn't be so complicated/verbose that it can't be read and modified by hand.
- - Non-developers that are building atlases should interact via much simpler text file specifications, and we have code that converts to and from json (I've included these here).
-For complicated things they'll need to modify the json directly, but I think that's fine if it is only for the most advanced cases (<10% of the time)
+ - Non-developers that are building atlases should interact via much simpler text file specifications, and we provide code that converts to and from json (I've included these here).
+For complicated things they'll need to modify the json directly, but I think that's fine if it is only for the most advanced cases (<10% of the time).
+In some cases the text might be fairly verbose, but should be straightforward to generate from excel or similar.
  - There are four main sections of information: header, resources, structures and tags
    - header: captures top-level info relevant for the whole conceptual atlas (often several related data-files)
    - resources: one per data-file/web-address/resource used to access data, each containing information needed to determine how to get the necessary data